 “We’re guests of Rachelle Fly.”
 Sherri rolled down the window.
 The night was hot.
 The people on the sidewalks were melting from the stultifying heat.

 “I know her.”
 The overweight stripper was Cable TV’s famed XXX cable TV spokesperson.
-“Not really know her, but I watch her show.
+“Not really know her, but I watched her show.
 Your promos are on all the time.”

 “That’s not what she says.”
 Sherri stared out the window.
 “Rachelle says that she doesn’t owe me anything.
-Her husband doesn’t the books.
+Her husband does the books.
 He went to jail for fraud.”

 “So this is a business trip?”
 I was being asked to come along as muscle.

 “Pleasure too.”
-Sherri loved the sea and sun.
+Sherri lived in LA.
+She loved the sea and sun.
 “Her husband’s a schmuck.
 I’ll deal with them in my own way.”

 “Good.”
 I had retired from working nightclubs the previous year and my last fight was a long time ago.
 “So we have an early night and get going in the morning, because tomorrow is going to be a hot one.”